schafric/MFF-NSWI041/1/seminar-work.md

 We use approach similar to the previous chapter.

-- Import vital information about existing profiles from central record module.
+- import vital information about existing profiles from central record module.
-- Enrich imported profiles by `Scheduling` metadata (role, etc.)
+- enrich imported profiles by `Scheduling` metadata (role, etc.)
 -
-- The system provides modern web interface with all functionality necessary for the operation.
+- the system provides modern web interface with all functionality necessary for the operation

-- A valid schedule spans standard semester, either winter or summer.
+- a valid schedule spans standard semester, either winter or summer.
 -

--
+- verify if timetable does not contain any collision (overlapping subjects)

-- Verify if timetable
+- inform user about about collisions (if any) in `Schedule Sheet`

--
+- create list of all enrolled students for each subject

 #### Actors